 Time sheets are completed online.
 Instructions for logging in, filing them out, and submitting them can be found here.
 You cannot earn more than your original work-study award and under no circumstances can you earn overtime pay.
 By electronically signing your time sheet, you and your supervisor are verifying the claimed hours throughout that pay period.
 You will not be paid for doing homework, attending classes, or for hours not worked due to illness or school closure.

 A supervisor has the right not to hire you, or may terminate you for just cause.
 Your supervisor must give you sufficient warning of possible termination so that there will be no question as to why you were terminated.

 Work-study positions are just like any off-campus job.
 You are expected to adhere to the following strong work ethics that are traditional at Red Rocks Community College:

 - Call the supervisor when you are not able to be at work.

 - Work confidentially (respect the privacy of other students’ records).

 - Abide by all established institutional and office policies and procedures.

 The college has no obligation to continue your employment if you fail to meet work schedules or live up to expected performance standards.

 For questions regarding work study, please contact us.

 Any enrolled RRCC student can seek student-hourly employment on campus, regardless of their financial aid eligibility.
 Students are not required to submit a Free Application For Federal Student Aid (FAFSA) to qualify for student hourly funds.
-For more information on student hourly positions, visit the Student Employment Office.
+For more information on student hourly positions, visit the Human Resources Office.